Moqume/Background-Manager-WP/readme.txt

 3. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.1.6.1 (June 30, 2012) =
+* Fixed: For some themes, the background image group would override screen elements (menus, links) due to missing z-index

 = 1.1.6 (June 30, 2012) =
 * __Added__: Option to remember last displayed image for subsequent page views